 We should add that, in a case like yours, it would probably be a good idea to get into separate counseling prior to seeing a therapist together.
 That's because narcissistic people are notoriously skillful at taking control of group sessions and manipulating them to their own advantage.
 An individual counselor may be able to help your husband work through some of his personal issues before sending him off to join you in an attempt to address your marital concerns.

 Focus on the Family's Counseling staff can provide you with referrals to marriage therapists who are practicing in your area.
 Our counselors would also be more than happy to discuss your situation with you over the phone.
-If you think this might be helpful, don't hesitate to contact them for a free consultation.
-They're available to speak with you at this number.
+If you think this might be helpful, don't hesitate to call us for a free consultation.

 Affairs and Adultery